jpkleemans/vite-svg-loader/README.md

 # Vite SVG loader
-SVG loader for Vite 2.x
+Vite 2.x plugin to use SVG files as Vue components.

 ```vue
 <template>